Top-ranked recipe named "Crispy Potato Sopes (Masa Boats) with Goat Cheese And Her"

 Try this Crispy Potato Sopes (Masa Boats) with Goat Cheese And Her recipe, or contribute your own.
-"Tomato" and "Tortilla" are two of the tags cooks chose for Crispy Potato Sopes (Masa Boats) with Goat Cheese And Her.
+"Tomato" and "Tortilla" are two tags used to describe Crispy Potato Sopes (Masa Boats) with Goat Cheese And Her.

 "These are a bit of a chore to make but your guests will live them "- promfh